Disclaimer: I don't own Crescent Moon.

 With that, he quickly left the mess for someone else to clean up.
 While making his way upstairs, he saw Akira heading towards the kitchen out of the corner of his eye.
 Pausing, the vampire waited for the inevitable.

-Chuckling evilly to himself, Nozomu continued his trek to his room, prepared to wait out the rest of the evening for the explosive confrontation between the werewolf and tengu.
+Chuckling evilly to himself, Nozomu continued his trek to his room, prepared to wait out the rest of the evening until the inevitable and explosive confrontation between the werewolf and tengu.

 "Never fight an inanimate object."